kaikue/Oceania/README.md

     - problem with global variables- make designated launcher class
 - Structures can only be in one chunk (and overwrite each other all the time)
 	- also messes up entity generation
-- Pause game when opening GUIs (like inventory)
-    - Pause game at all
+- Pause screen (can just be a GUI)
 - Finish magic staff
 - Player animation
 - Block breaking particles